Ericaceae

 Pruning

-Prune Satsuki after flowering to remove old or crowded branches and encourage healthy new growth.
-The ideal time for pruning is from June to early July.
+Prune after flowering to remove old or crowded branches, encouraging new growth.
+The best time is from June to early July.

 Conclusion